-A hip replacement is a very painful operation and you will undoubtedly experience considerable pain in the first few weeks after the operation.
-However, with time and the appropriate management of the pain and swelling around the hip, this operative pain should improve.
+A knee replacement is a very painful operation and you will undoubtedly experience considerable pain in the first few weeks after the operation.
+However, with time and the appropriate management of the pain and swelling around the knee, this operative pain should improve.

-Some patients will go on to have persistent pain or discomfort from their hip for a variety of reasons.
-Sometimes, patients experience excessive pain which is often associated with low back pain and may be referred to as chronic pain.
+Some patients will go on to have persistent pain or discomfort from their knee for a variety of reasons.
+Sometimes, patients experience excessive pain which is often associated with joint stiffness and may be referred to as chronic pain.